maciej-halaczkiewicz/devskiller-sample-csharp-calculator/README.md

 ```
 You can find more details about devskiller.json descriptor in our [documentation](https://help.devskiller.com/creating-tasks-and-tests/using-custom-programming-tasks/programming-task-project-descriptor)

-In example above, by setting `readOnlyFiles` field with a solution file, we make sure candidate won't be able to edit it.
+In example above, by setting `readOnlyFiles` field with a solution file, we make sure candidate won't be able to edit it. **It's important during phase of verification tests execution, don't forget to add it!**
 - `testNamePatterns` - an array of RegEx patterns which should match all the test names of verification tests.
 Test names should contain: `[namespace_name].[Class_name].[method_name]` .
 In our sample project, all verification tests are inside VerifyTests  class, so the following pattern will be sufficient:
 ```
 "testNamePatterns"  : [".*VerifyTests.*"]